All About Visiting Yellowstone in September

 Benefits of Visiting in September

 The biggest benefit to visiting in September is the lack of crowds.
-September marks the official end of summer tourism, so there are many less people in the park.
+September marks the official end of summer tourism, so there are a lot fewer people in the park.
+While the park will not be as empty as it will be later in fall, the lines of traffic with be substantially lessened, especially after kids have gone back to school for the fall.
+Accommodations will probably be more readily available and less expensive than at peak season, making visiting and staying inside the park both less stressful and more affordable.
+Without the longs lines of traffics and incredibly crowded famous sights, the park is much more enjoyable in September and is a great shoulder season to visit Yellowstone.
 Additionally, the fall colors are abundant at end of the month.
 Most of the park is made up of lodgepole pines, which don’t change colors with the season, but there are many pockets of aspen trees throughout the park.
-Their bright yellow leaves shimmer in the sunlight, and are a treat for visitors in autumn.
+Their bright yellow leaves shimmer in the sunlight and are a treat for visitors in autumn.

 Drawbacks of Visiting in September

-The only drawback to visiting the park in September is that some facilities, including campgrounds and lodging begin to close throughout the month.
-There are many that remain open, but Lake Lodge and Roosevelt cabins close at the beginning of September, and Old Faithful Lodge and Grant Village close at the end.
+The biggest drawback to visiting the park in September is that some facilities, including campgrounds and lodging begin to close throughout the month.
+There are many that remain open, but Lake Lodge and Roosevelt cabins close at the beginning of September, and Old Faithful Lodge and Grant Village close at the end of the month.
+Boating on Yellowstone Lake also closes near the beginning of the month.
 You can read Yellowstone Lodging’s closing dates before planning your accommodations.
+So while the crowds are lessened in September, the closure of additional accommodations has the potential to make the ones that are still open closer to capacity than they might be otherwise.

 Things To Do In September